-- (A) A TNC may operate in accordance with the process set forth in this ordinance. - (B) A TNC must enter into an agreement with the City that includes the following provisions:
+- (A) TNC may operate in accordance with the process set forth in this ordinance. - (B) A TNC must enter into an agreement with the City that includes the following provisions. - (1) TNC will provide commercial automobile liability insurance with a minimum combined single limit of \$1 million for each occurrence of bodily injury and property damage for accidents involving TNC vehicles in transit, beginning with the time that the TNC driver accepts a trip request on the TNC's digital network, or during the accepted trip, and ending when the

-- (1) A TNC must provide primary commercial automobile liability insurance coverage with a minimum combined single limit of \$1 million for each occurrence of bodily injury and property damage for accidents involving TNC vehicles in transit, beginning with the time that the TNC driver accepts a trip request on the TNC's digital network, or during the accepted trip, and ending when the rider departs the vehicle, naming the City of Austin as an additional insured.
-The policy shall be accompanied by a commitment from the insurer that such policy will not be cancelled or coverage reduced without at least 30 days' notice. - Ouring the time period beginning when a TNC driver has logged into a TNC's digital network and indicated that they are available to receive requests for transportation and until such time when the TNC driver accepts a request for transportation through the TNC's digital network, insurance coverage must be provided of at least \$30,000 per person for bodily injury and at least \$60,000 for personal injury of two or more persons per accident, and at least \$25,000 for property damage per accident.
-The required insurance coverage may be provided by the TNC, TNC driver, or a combination of policies maintained by either. - (3) Insurance coverage required by Sections (B)(1) and (B)(2) may be placed with an eligible surplus lines insurer. - (4) TNC drivers must possess a valid driver's license, proof of registration, and current automobile liability insurance, must be at least 21 years old, and must use a vehicle that is in compliance with Texas' vehicle quality requirements for private vehicles. - (5) Criminal background and driver history checks for all TNC drivers, as set forth below, are required upon application to drive and annually thereafter. - (a) A criminal background check is required and must be national in scope and prevent any person who has been convicted, within the past seven years, of driving under the influence of drugs or alcohol, or who has been convicted at any time for fraud, sexual offenses, use of a motor vehicle to commit a felony, gun related violations, resisting/evading arrest, reckless driving, a crime involving property damage, and/or theft, acts of violence, or acts of terror from driving for a TNC.
+- rider departs the vehicle, naming the City of Austin as an additional insured.
+The policy shall be accompanied by a commitment from the insurer that such policy will not be cancelled or coverage reduced without at least 30 days' notice. - (2) TNC drivers must possess a valid driver's license, proof of registration, and current automobile liability insurance, must be at least 21 years old, and must use a vehicle that is in compliance with Texas' vehicle quality requirements for private vehicles. - (3) Criminal background and driver history checks for all drivers upon application to drive and annually thereafter. - (a) The criminal background check shall be national in scope and prevent any person who has been convicted, within the past seven years, of driving under the influence of drugs or alcohol, or who has been convicted at any time for fraud, sexual offenses, use of a motor vehicle to commit a felony, gun related violations, resisting/evading arrest, reckless driving, a crime involving property damage, and/or theft, acts of violence, or acts of terror from driving for the TNC. - (b) The driver history check shall prevent anyone with more than three moving violations or anyone charged with driving without insurance or a suspended license within the three-year period prior to the check from driving for the TNC. - (4) TNC must maintain a website and provide a 24-hour customer service phone number and email address. - (5) TNC must maintain an agent for service of process for in-Austin, Texas. - (6) A rider must be able to view the estimated compensation, suggested compensation, or no-charge for trip before trip is accepted, and the TNC must transmit an electronic receipt documenting the origin and destination of trip, and total amount paid upon completion of trip. - (7) TNC app used to connect drivers to riders must display an accurate picture of drivers, and a picture or description of the type of vehicle, as well as the license plate number of the vehicle. - (8) TNC shall pay a \$0.10 surcharge for all rides originating in the City of Austin.
+This surcharge shall be used to support the TNC's riders who require ADA accommodations, with the goal of accessible rides being met with wait times similar to those of the rest of the rides.

-- (b) A TNC driver history check is required and must prevent anyone with more than three moving violations or anyone charged with driving without insurance or a suspended license within the three-year period prior to the history check from driving for a TNC. - (6) A TNC must maintain a website and provide a 24-hour customer service phone number and email address. - (7) A TNC must maintain an agent for service of process in Austin, Texas. - (8) Before a TNC trip is accepted, a rider must be able to view the estimated compensation, suggested compensation, or indication that no-charge is required for the trip.
-A TNC must transmit an electronic receipt documenting the origin and destination of each TNC trip, and the total amount paid upon completion of each trip. - (9) A TNC app used to connect drivers to riders must display an accurate picture of drivers, and a picture or description of the type of vehicle, as well as the license plate number of the vehicle. - (10) As part of the agreement with the City, each TNC shall be required to set aside a sum equivalent to 10 cents for every ride originating in the City of Austin and use those funds to support the TNC's riders who require ADA accommodations, with the goal of accessible rides being met with wait times that are similar to those of other TNC rides. - (11) Service animals must be reasonably accommodated by TNC drivers.
-If a service animal cannot be reasonably accommodated by a driver, the TNC must identify an alternative transportation arrangement for the passenger and service animal. - (12) TNC drivers shall only accept rides booked through the digital platform and shall not solicit or accept street-hails. - (13) A TNC driver may not drive for more than twelve (12) consecutive hours. - (14) A TNC shall establish a driver-training program designed to ensure that each driver safely operates his or her vehicle prior to the driver being able to offer service. - (15) A TNC shall implement a zero-tolerance policy on the use of drugs or alcohol and advertise it on its website along with procedures for filing a complaint about a TNC driver suspected of using drugs or alcohol
+Formatted: Indent: Left: 0", First line: 0"